rust-lang/book/second-edition/src/ch17-03-oo-design-patterns.md

 * Require two calls to `approve` before the state can be changed to `Published`.
 * Allow users to add text content only when a post is in the `Draft` state.
-  Hint: have the state object responsible for what might change about the content, but not responsible for modifying the `Post`.
+  Hint: have the state object responsible for what might change about the content but not responsible for modifying the `Post`.

 One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we